 [00:43:36] And it’s very small, and it’s very simple, but it is these basic things and it’s more obvious that people using page builders are introducing because they have the ability to Color picker, every font.
 So they’re like, Oh, like this one’s red.
 And then there’s another one that’s a little different red.

 [00:43:51] And this one’s a little different red.
-And two of the three aren’t passing a color contrast issue.
-And it’s because they’ve had so much freedom in, and then the [00:44:00] issue is harder to fix because they’ve color picked individual colors 30 times on one page.
-And you’re like, Oh, you have 30 of these to fix, and people will love doing it.
+Two of the three aren’t passing a color contrast issue because they’ve had so much freedom in, and then the issue is harder to fix because they’ve color picked individual colors 30 times on one page.
+Then you have 30 of these to fix, and people will love doing it.

 [00:44:09] And honestly, the feedback is I love my site more.
 I’ve already seen improvements in sales when they go through and they just do a few simple things to say, Oh yeah, that huge image at the top of my page, my content was two scrolls down.
 That wasn’t needed.
 I like it because I took that photo, but it’s not needed.